Chapter 3 : We all fall down

 “I heard she’s been sleeping around with every guy that speaks to her, wouldn’t surprise me if she was pregnant.
 She is the Hogwarts ‘broomstick’ after all.”

-Louis let out a growl as he threw the guy to the floor, there were yells around the classroom as Louis tried to punch him, but a quick spell from the teacher stopped him from doing any damage.
+Louis let out a growl as he threw Malcolm to the floor, there were yells around the classroom as Louis tried to punch him, but a quick spell from the teacher stopped him from actually doing any damage.
 Louis found himself frozen in mid air as the teacher yelled at them in anger.